- Doctors & Departments

 "In adult medicine, the cardiac population is in the hundreds of thousands," he says.
 "Here, we've got a couple of hundred kids, but compared to 20 or 30, that's huge.
 If we can connect with 10 other institutions, we're talking 2,000 patients.
 Now we can learn as a group."

 These groups are amassing long-term data that's changing the course of treatment.
 Where once doctors advised kids on the Fontan circuit to avoid straining it with exercise, for example, the data now clearly shows active kids achieve better long-term outcomes.
-Collaborations among institutions have led to trials of drugs to help with exercise tolerance, which programs like the Adult Congenital Heart Disease Clinic at Children's Colorado can use to help even older patients live longer, healthier lives.
+Collaborations among institutions have led to trials of drugs to help with exercise tolerance, which programs like the Adult Congenital Heart Disease Program at Children's Colorado can use to help even older patients live longer, healthier lives.

 "I think of this quote from Desmond Tutu," says Dr. Younoszai. "'There comes a point when we need to stop just pulling people out of the river.
 We need to go upstream and find out why they're falling in.'"